Experience. Respect. Results.

 In her immigration work, Abigail has pursued successful asylum claims both affirmatively and defensively, winning permanent protection for clients in removal proceedings.
 After each successful grant of asylum, Abigail remains involved, assisting immigration clients with specialized assistance in regularizing status, bringing family members to the United States, and all other needs.
 Abigail takes care with each application, whether for asylum, the right to work, family immigration, and all other areas to ensure the prompt and favorable granting of rights.

 We work closely with clients to provide exceptional legal services that are catered specifically to their needs.

 Take a look below at the services we offer, and get in touch today with any questions.

 A prosecutor for several years before turning to human rights work, Abigail maintains a strong criminal defense practice.
-The CPLD handles all types of felonies and misdemeanors in King County and the surrounding jurisdictions.
+The CPLD handles all types of felonies and misdemeanors in King County, the City of Seattle, and Federal Court, as well as surrounding jurisdictions.